 Women & Workshops

-The International Paruresis Association does not have any women-only workshops scheduled at this time.
+If you are a woman suffering with Paruresis, we can help!
+The International Paruresis Association does not currently have any women-only workshops scheduled at this time.
 If you feel it is essential to you to be able to practice with another woman, we promise a 100% refund of all IPA workshop fees if no other women sign up for an event.
-If you would like to be added to the “I’m Interested” list for the next event.
+If you would like to be added to the “I’m Interested” list for the next event, click here.
 (Two women recently participated in an online, virtual workshop and found the experience very worthwhile.)
-Our female members are very important to us and are represented by two members of the IPA Board.
-If you are a woman suffering with Paruresis, we can help!
+Our female members are very important to us and are represented on the IPA Board.
+All it takes is for one woman to register to get the ball rolling!
+Click here for our full and current workshop schedule.

 Six women – strangers to one another and ranging in age from 18-65 and from all parts of the USA — gathered together in a Chicago hotel on a Friday evening to inaugurate the first all-women’s workshop.
-The group was co-moderated by Ruth Lippin, an experienced therapist from New York City who specializes in treating phobias, and Carol Olmert, the IPA Women’s Coordinator, a recovered paruretic, and author of the book, “Bathrooms Make Me Nervous: A Guidebook for Women with Urination Anxiety (Shy Bladder)”.
+The group was co-moderated by Ruth Lippin, an experienced therapist from New York City who specializes in treating phobias, and Carol Olmert, the IPA Women’s Coordinator, a recovered woman with paruresis, and author of the book, “Bathrooms Make Me Nervous: A Guidebook for Women with Urination Anxiety (Shy Bladder)”.

 On Friday evening each woman introduced herself by relating her personal history with paruresis – when the condition started, how she has coped, her biggest challenges, and her goals.
 Such sharing resulted in the creation of trust and the development of an immediate bond between each of the participants